SFoskitt/Meditation-app-api/README.md

 ## Setup and Installation - Instructions for Developers
 To use the program locally, fork and clone the repo.

-Then install dependencies with the following terminal command:
-- bundle install
+- Install dependencies with `bundle install`
+- Start Postgres with `psql -U postgres`
+- Run Rake db tasks
+- Start server with `rails server`

 ## Development process
 I began the development process by creating a wireframe, an ERB, and user stories for the app I'd envisioned.
 Coding started by creating the back end, and then continued with the front end client.
 The api was built on top of a General Assembly template that included User table and authentication.
 I created a Records table to store date and time of each practice, length of the session, and user feedback on how the session went.
 I scaffolded these resources, tested end points with curl scripts, updated resource controllers with inheritance, and added relationships between the tables.